What Is Taproot?

 Until now, Bitcoin’s principal utility was as a peer-to-peer, non-censorable payments system, and a store of value.
-Relatively speaking, this is actually quite limited; the more recent generation of blockchains come equipped to handle smart contracts, something that’s becoming increasingly important due to the explosion of dApps and DeFi.
-With this now something of an industry standard, Bitcoin needed an upgrade in order to keep up. with an evolving marketplace that constantly demands more.
+Relatively speaking, this is actually quite limited.
+The more recent generation of blockchains come equipped to handle smart contracts.
+Something that’s becoming increasingly important due to the explosion of dApps and DeFi.
+With this now something of an industry standard, Bitcoin needed an upgrade in order to keep up with an evolving marketplace that constantly demands more.

-The Bitcoin network also faced some pretty significant scalability problems – put simply, it couldn’t handle large volumes of transactions due to how the network operated.
+The Bitcoin network also faced some pretty significant scalability problems.
+Put simply; it couldn’t handle large volumes of transactions due to how the network operated.
 Let’s unpack that a bit.

 When users send or receive payments on the network, each portion of a Bitcoin comes with its own script.
-These scripts become public data on the Bitcoin network, bogging it down immensely while also showing the world sensitive information about your funds.
-Consider that this process stands true for every single user on the bitcoin network – it’s easy to see how scaling posed an issue.
+These scripts become public data on the Bitcoin network.
+Bogging it down immensely while also showing the world sensitive information about your funds.
+Consider that this process stands true for every single user on the Bitcoin network – it’s easy to see how scaling posed an issue.

 The Taproot update means a higher level of privacy, security, and scalability for the network, as well as opening the door to new possibilities for future developments.

 It drastically reduces the storage of transaction data on Bitcoin’s network; this allows it to accommodate more complex smart contracts, and also makes scaling more achievable.
 Moreover, it increases the privacy of transactions by showing them in a standard format on the public blockchain.
-Lightning Network users, and multi signature wallets are examples of contracts that will immediately benefit from better privacy and cheaper transactions.
+Lightning Network users, and multi-signature wallets are examples of contracts that will immediately benefit from better privacy and cheaper transactions.

-Key components of Taproot
+Key Features of Taproot